 - If you plan to reuse the cooking oil, let it cool before storing it in a container or bottle.
 Use a strainer while pouring oil into the container so that any residue will be left behind.

 What goes with fried chicken?
 Biscuits!
-Here’s my review of the best stand mixers.
+Read about the best stand mixers for bread dough.

 Deep-fried chicken is delicious and goes well with dishes such as mashed potatoes and mac and cheese.
 For a healthier option, steam some green vegetables to serve with your chicken.

 When it comes time to carve, get the best knife for the job.
-I picked my favorites here.
+I picked my favorites.

 Or, if you’re in the mood for wings, see our recipe on the best way to fry chicken wings.